jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Raynes Park to Temple
 --------------------------
 * CR2 changing to District at VIC in 29-31m at 20tph
+* RAY-WAT changing to Northern (West End) at WAT changing to District at CHX in 34-40m at 8tph (+7m)
 * RAY-WAT changing to BAL-VIC at CLJ changing to District at VIC in 38-42m at 8tph (+10m)

 From Raynes Park to Farringdon